 Of course all of the above can be done to the exact dimensions you need, just contact us and we'll price the job up for you.

-The majority of our projects are non standard so it's difficult to provide a price list but the standard sizes below will give you a good indication.
+The majority of our stainless steel built in BBQ's are non standard so it's difficult to provide a price list but the standard sizes below will give you a good indication.

 Small (610mm x 400mm) - £269.00